Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Materials and Methods

 \section{Materials and Methods}

-The creation of a CNN model for execution on a microcontroller unit (MCU) has many challenges.
-So-called ``TinyML" algorithms are severely constrained by the computing capability of host devices \citep{tinyml}.
-The execution memory available on the device limits model size and as MCUs typically have slow clock speeds, the latency for inference is increased, which bottlenecks processing throughput.
-Initially, object detection architectures seem attractive for our task, as they excel at finding small animals in images \citep{embedded-camera-trap-images}.
-However, the number of parameters required for object detection often increases tenfold when compared to simple classifiers \citep{mobilenet}.
-Thus, we take inspiration from the ``Visual Wake Words'' concept \citep{visualwakewords} which was shown to reliably identify human-containing images utilising a MobileNet classifier.
+Creating a CNN model for execution on MCUs has many challenges as these so-called ``TinyML" algorithms are severely constrained by the computing capabilities of host devices \citep{tinyml}.
+This is because (1) the execution memory available on the device limits the number of model parameters which can be used and (2) low clock speeds of MCUs increase the computation time for model inference.
+Initially, object detection architectures seem attractive; they excel at finding small animals in images \citep{embedded-camera-trap-images} and have been widely used for camera trapping workflows.
+However, object detection models require a significant number of parameters, regularly increasing tenfold or more when compared with more simple classifier models \citep{mobilenet}, making them ill-suited to microcontroller deployment.
+Thus, we take inspiration from the ``Visual Wake Words'' concept \citep{visualwakewords} which reliably identifies human-containing images using a MobileNet classifier with far fewer parameters than MobileNet object detectors.
+Once a model is found, it can be integrated into microcontroller firmware to continuously capture images and determine if they contain an insect.
+This workflow, shown by Figure \ref{fig:pipeline}, eliminates latency between trigger and image capture by making decisions retrospectively, eliminating the risk of blank images caused by slow trigger speeds.
+The original image can also be saved at full resolution for downstream processing after a decision is made.
+The rate at which image capture can be achieved is determined by the execution latency of the model, faster models ensure higher detection probability of fast animals moving through the camera field-of-view (FOV).